Hiring not on qualification but on knowledge and passion.

 We Don’t Need No Brick In The Wall

-Being a fast growing organization I need people with the ability to make decisions, to improvise, to put their knowledge to use.
+Being a fast-growing organization I need people with the ability to make decisions, to improvise, to put their knowledge to use.
 It’s these guys who match with the ROI I map for Talkd.
 They always have something unique that’s suited to a particular role.
 This USP matters.
 So, if you are coming for an interview at Talkd, ask yourself – ‘What’s my USP?’.

-The Equation Of Organization Culture
+The Equation Of Organizational Culture

 Not every organization is the same and neither is their culture.
 A startup environment is challenging.
 It’s fit for people who are rational with the ability to mold themselves as per the situation.
 A large enterprise, on the other hand, thrives on set processes.
 The culture nurtures executors who will follow the set procedures.

 A fast-growing firm like Talkd requires a bit of both.
 A rational group keeping their minds open to new thoughts, yet capable of seamlessly executing current processes.